-Python is available on the computers in the lab, and is freely available for you to download and install on your own computers as well: we are using the Enthought Python Distribution, which you can download by following the link on the course website.
-The easiest way to run Python is through a development environment like IDLE, which you will find on the Windows computers in the lab under Start-All Programs-Enthought-IDLE.
+Python is freely available for you to download and install on your own computers: we are using the free version of the Enthought Python Distribution.
+The easiest way to run Python is through a development environment like IDLE.
 Find IDLE on your computer and start it, then use it to enter the examples in this document.